 Kate Lewis is a Dramatherapist and Systemic Practitioner, member of The British Association of Dramatherapists and The Association for Family Therapy and Systemic Practice, and registered with the HCPC.
+She has also recently trained as a Supervisor with Robin Shohet (Supervision in the Helping Professions, OUP 1990) and Joan Wilmot (In Love with Supervision, PCCS Books 2020) of the Centre for Supervision and Team Development.

 Kate has experience working with children, adolescents and young adults through her 4 years’ experience in a Child and Adolescent Mental Health Service team and 8 years as a member of a Student Wellbeing team at a University.
 Kate also has experience offering therapy to creative/arts therapists who are in training themselves.